onflow/flow-ft/README.md

  ```
  This function will panic if is not possible to `.borrow()` a reference to a `&{FungibleToken.Receiver}` from the passed capability.

- ## Transfering tokens through the switchboard
+ ## Transferring tokens through the switchboard
- The Fungible Token Switchboad provides two different ways of depositing tokens to it, using the `deposit(from: @FungibleToken.Vault)` method enforced by the `{FungibleToken.Receiver}` or using the `safeDeposit(from: @FungibleToken.Vault): @FungibleToken`:
+ The Fungible Token Switchboard provides two different ways of depositing tokens to it, using the `deposit(from: @FungibleToken.Vault)` method enforced by the `{FungibleToken.Receiver}` or using the `safeDeposit(from: @FungibleToken.Vault): @FungibleToken`:

  1. Using the first method will be just the same as depositing to `&{FungibleToken.Receiver}`.
 The path for the Switchboard receiver is defined in `FungibleTokenSwitchboard.ReceiverPublicPath`,
  the generic receiver path `/public/GenericFTReceiver` that can also be obtained from the NFT MetadataViews contract.